Thinking about teaching English in Spain? Let’s take a look at how to put your best English-teaching foot forward to bring that dinero home.

 Check out our directory for language schools in Spain.

-If you have a teaching English certificate and are looking for something that pays a better salary, you can look for a job at a private school in Spain.
+If you have a teaching English certificate and are looking for something that pays a better salary, you can look for a job at a private primary school in Spain.
 These positions usually offer a monthly salary, benefits, and paid leave.
 However, most of them require prior teaching experience and some knowledge of Spanish.

-International schools are a more popular choice than private schools for those wanting to teach English in Spain as they are usually bilingual, meaning that being able to speak good Spanish is not so crucial.
+International schools in Spain are a more popular choice than private schools for those wanting to teach English in Spain as they are usually bilingual, meaning that being able to speak good Spanish is not so crucial.
 Salaries are also reasonably good, class sizes are small and the environment is often quite relaxed.
 However, as a larger percentage of students at international schools have English as a first language, there are fewer job opportunities.

 Check out our directory for international schools in Spain.